nilninull/command-filter.el/README.md

 This macro defines a function that takes a string as an argument and returns a string processed by the command.

-This `define-pipe-filter' macro may not be used.
-However, I made it because it can be created as it is with the mechanism of `define-command-filter' macro.
+This `define-pipe-filter` macro may not be used.
+However, I made it because it can be created as it is with the mechanism of `define-command-filter` macro.

 ```emacs-lisp
 (define-pipe-filter test-filter-8 "awk" "-F," "$1~/TARGET/{print $2}" | "sort" | "uniq" "-c")
 ```

-If :chomp keyword specified, remove newline charactors from end of output.
+If `:chomp` keyword specified, remove newline charactors from end of output.

 ```emacs-lisp
 (define-pipe-filter test-filter-9 :chomp "awk" "-F," "$1~/TARGET/{print $2}" | "sort" "-u" | "wc" "-l")